Yahweasel/AVGuesser/README.md

 console.log(result);
 ```

 Results are of one of two forms.
-If the file could not be identify, the result
+If the file could not be identified, the result
 is simply

 ```typescript